You're staring at a recipe that calls for 3 quarts of chicken broth. Plus, your measuring cup only shows cups. Now what?

 Pushing the Boundaries of Consistency

 Once the core habits are firmly in place, you can start exploring more sophisticated methods that turn everyday cooking into a precision science.
-Plus, one powerful avenue is environmental profiling—tracking not just ingredients but the kitchen’s micro‑climate.
 A compact hygrometer placed near the work surface records temperature and humidity fluctuations throughout the day.
 By overlaying this data onto your master log, you can anticipate how ambient conditions affect dough fermentation, caramelization rates, or chocolate tempering.
-As an example, a sudden dip in ambient temperature often slows yeast activity, prompting a proactive adjustment in proofing time rather than a reactive rescue.
+One powerful avenue is environmental profiling—tracking not just ingredients but the kitchen’s micro‑climate.
+To give you an idea, a sudden dip in ambient temperature often slows yeast activity, prompting a proactive adjustment in proofing time rather than a reactive rescue.

 Automating the Feedback Loop